 How to Fix an ATV That Dies When You Give It Gas

-If your ATV dies when you give it gas, it can be one of these reasons.
+If your ATV quits when you give it gas, it can be one of these reasons.

 1. Clogged carburetor